Receiving jobs and communicating with merchants

 In the first two cases, you receive the job in the Services > Jobs section of your Partner Dashboard.
 Each job describes the service that the merchant is looking for, their specific requirements, their business information, and their priorities with respect to time, cost, and quality.

-If a prospective merchant contacts you, then you receive an email message with their contact details.
+If a prospective merchant contacts you, or you're matched with them through the prospective merchant lead form, then you receive an email message with their contact details.
 These jobs do not appear in the Services > Jobs section of your Partner Dashboard.

 Responding to merchants